jjmrocha/giantdb/README.md

 Starting giantDB
 ----------------

-Giant DB database is created or opened automatically when the application starts.
+GiantDB database is created or opened automatically when the application starts.

 ```erlang